 What You Should Expect

-- We will not intentionally use any of your medical treatment choices information without your permission.
+We will not use any of your medical treatment choices information without your express consent.

 Our Security Measures